Flint (film): Production

-In January 2017, the singer and actress Cher announced plans to produce and star in a film about a fictional Flint woman dealing with the water crisis and how it affects her family.
-Cher dropped out of the project in March, citing a "serious family issue" as the cause.
-Queen Latifah and Jill Scott were later cast in the film.
-Latifah's production company Flavor Unit Entertainment and her partner Shakim Compere also produced the film.
-Lyndie Greenwood later joined the cast.
-It is based on the Time magazine cover story "The Poisoning of an American City".
-It premiered on October 28, 2017.
-Primary filming took place on location in Toronto and Hamilton, Ontario.
-Hamilton City Hall stood in as the city hall for Flint.
+In January 2017, Cher announced plans to produce and star in a film about a fictional woman dealing with the Flint water crisis.
+Cher later dropped out of the project in March, citing a "serious family issue".
+Queen Latifah and Jill Scott were subsequently cast in the film.
+Latifah also served as the film's executive producer, through her production company Flavor Unit Entertainment.
+Lyndie Greenwood joined the cast in April.
+The film's screenplay is based on the Time magazine cover story "The Poisoning of an American City".

+Primary filming took place on location in Toronto and Hamilton, Ontario, with the Hamilton City Hall serving as the exterior of Flint City Hall.
+The movie premiered on October 28, 2017 on the Lifetime television network.